Mohamed-attia98/ITI-Graduation-Project/README.md

 -  Developed a Python-based desktop application to allow users to register, log in, view products, place orders, and more.
 - deployed a machine learning model on a small website
 ## Technical Details
-- he database and data warehouse were developed on SQL Server
+- the database and data warehouse were developed on SQL Server
 - The data pipelines for ETL were implemented using SSIS.
 - the OLAP cube and reports are created using SSAS and SSRS
 - the dashboards of all aspects of the database entities are created using power bi